 Application architecture

-Application architecture refers to the foundational blueprint that defines the structure, organization, and interrelationships among all components within a software application.
-It outlines how various modules, services, data layers, and external interfaces are arranged and communicate to deliver specific functionalities.
-This comprehensive design guides development, deployment, and operational characteristics, significantly influencing performance, scalability, maintainability, and long-term evolvability.
+Application architecture is the foundational blueprint that defines the structure, organization, and interrelationships among all components within a software application.
+It outlines how modules, services, data layers, and external interfaces are arranged and communicate to deliver specific functionalities.
+This design governs the application's overall shape and guides its development, deployment, and operational characteristics, directly influencing performance, scalability, maintainability, and long-term evolvability.